integrated-land-simulator/model_description/descript/matsiro.md

 	V_I^* = V_I' + \frac{\rho_O W_{AI}\Delta t}{\rho_I}
 $$

-Then, the snow amount in the new timestep (n+1) is,
+Then, the snow amount in the new time step (n+1) is,

 $$
 	V_S^{n+1} = A_I^{n+1} h_S^{**}